awsdevops000/terraform/README.md

 # What is Terraform?
 Terraform is an infrastructure as code tool that lets you build, change, and version cloud and on-prem resources safely and efficiently
+{HashiCorp Terraform is an infrastructure as code tool that lets you define both cloud and on-prem resources in human-readable configuration files that you can version, reuse, and share.
+You can then use a consistent workflow to provision and manage all of your infrastructure throughout its lifecycle.
+Terraform can manage low-level components like compute, storage, and networking resources, as well as high-level components like DNS entries and SaaS features.
+}

 # Difference between terraform and ansible